AntCPLab/OpenCoral/doc/instructions.rst

   opts: <potential optimizations>

-Domain requirements and potential optimizations are related to ref:`nonlinear`.
+Domain requirements and potential optimizations are related to :ref:`nonlinear`.
 Domain requirements is one of the following:

 ``lgp:<length>``
   minimum prime length